-\begin{proof} Our construction procedure is to build Tools~\ref{tool:bb},~\ref{tool:ue} and~\ref{tool:pl}.
-We build four copies of each of Tools~\ref{tool:ue} and~\ref{tool:pl}, one for each of the four cardinal directions.
 Our query procedure consists of three steps.
-The first step is to place the first of the three squares in a constant number of configurations.
-The second step is to place the two remaining squares in a constant number of configurations.
+The first step is to place the first square in the corner of the bounding box.
+The second step is to place the second and third squares in one of two configurations, see Figure~\ref{fig:23_pos00}.
 The third step is to check if the configuration of three squares covers the subtrajectory.

-In the first step, we use Tool~\ref{tool:bb} to compute the bounding box of the subtrajectory.
-By Lemma~\ref{lem:3-covering_corner}, we can place the first square in one of the four corners of the bounding box.
+In the first step, we use Tool~\ref{tool:bb} to compute the bounding box of the query subtrajectory, and then apply Lemma~\ref{lem:3-covering_corner} to place the first square in a corner of the bounding box.

 In the second step, we compute the bounding box of the uncovered segments after placing the first box.
-By Lemma~\ref{lem:2-covering_corner}, the final two squares must be in opposite corners of the bounding box of the uncovered subsegments.
+Then we apply Lemma~\ref{lem:2-covering_corner} to place the final two squares in opposite corners of the bounding box of the uncovered subsegments.
 See Figure~\ref{fig:23_pos00}.
 Suppose we placed a square in the top-left corner in the first step.
 We have two cases for the topmost uncovered point: it is either a vertex of the subtrajectory, or the intersection of a subtrajectory edge with the left or bottom side of the top-left square.
-The first case can handled by querying Tool~\ref{tool:pl} on the region outside the first square.
-The second case can be handled by querying Tool~\ref{tool:ue} along the right or bottom boundaries of the top-left square.
-Taking the highest of these points yields the topmost uncovered point.
-Similarly we can compute the bottommost, leftmost and rightmost uncovered point, giving us the bounding box of the uncovered segments.
-With this bounding box we can compute two configurations per placement in the first step, as shown in Figure~\ref{fig:23_pos00}.
+The first case can be handled by two queries to Tool~\ref{tool:pl_quadrant}.
+The second case can be handled by querying Tool~\ref{tool:ue} along the right or bottom boundaries of the top-left square, and taking the highest of these points.
+We apply the same procedure in all four cardinal directions to obtain the bounding box of the uncovered subsegments, as required.